Unplanned Pregnancy Help in Texas

 Do you have the support system you will need to raise a baby right now?

 Do you have other goals for your future that you are willing to set aside as you make parenting your number one priority?

 What is your relationship with the father of the baby like?

 Are you ready for this lifelong connection to him?

 Only you know the answers to these questions, and only you can decide whether or not parenting is right for you.

 How to Choose Between Your Texas Pregnancy Options

-No matter what you choose for an unwanted pregnancy, you deserve support.
+No matter what you choose for an unplanned or unwanted pregnancy in Texas, you deserve support.
 It’s not a decision that anyone takes lightly.

 Never let anyone push you into a decision that isn’t 100 percent your own.
 You’re the only one who can decide what’s best for you when considering your pregnancy options in Texas.

 Conduct your research about parenting, abortion, and adoption in Texas carefully.
-Know that you can always call us about your Texas unplanned pregnancy options at 1-800-ADOPTION, or you can request your free information online.
+If you still have questions, call us to discuss your Texas unplanned pregnancy options at 1-800-ADOPTION, or you get free information online.